nrwl/nx/docs/api-builders/cypress.md

 Type: `boolean`

 Whether or not the Cypress Test Runner will stay open after running tests in a spec file

+### headless

+Default: `false`

+Type: `boolean`

+Whether or not to open the Cypress application to run the tests.
+If set to 'true', will run in headless mode

 ### record